mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Training/README.md

 Learners should have a technical background with an understanding of Linux fundamentals

 ### Target Audience
-This DevOps Online Training will be suitable for software developers, technical project managers, architects, operations support, deployment engineers, IT managers, and development managers.
+This DevOps Online Training will be suitable for software developers, technical project managers, architects, operations support, deployment engineers, Freshers and Induction Batch

 ### Program Overview
 This DevOps Program will provide you with in-depth knowledge of various DevOps tools including Git, Jenkins, Docker, Ansible and designed in a way to help you gain knowledge through best practices in CICD (Continuous Integration & Continuous Deployment) and finally, Continuous Monitoring of software throughout its development life cycle.